DPDK/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

    VM requests arriving on a channel for frequency changes are passed to the librte_power ACPI cpufreq sysfs based library.
    The Host Application relies on both qemu-kvm and libvirt to function.

+   This monitoring application is responsible for:

+   - Accepting requests from client applications: Client applications can request frequency changes for a vCPU, translating the vCPU to a pCPU via libvirt and affecting the change in frequency.

+   - Accepting policies from client applications: Client application can send a policy to the host application.
+The host application will then apply the rules of the policy independent of the application.
+For example, the policy can contain time-of-day information for busy/quiet periods, and the host application can scale up/down the relevant cores when required.
+See the details of the guest application below for more information on setting the policy values.

+   - Out-of-band monitoring of workloads via cores hardware event counters:
+     The host application can manage power for an application in a virtualised OR non-virtualised environment by looking at the event counters of the cores and taking action based on the branch hit/miss ratio.
+See the host application '--core-list' command line parameter below.

 #. librte_power for Virtual Machines